YouriAckx/webpack-babel-seed/README.md

 ## Known issues

+* Slightly slow to boot (might be due to html-webpack-plugin)
 * `hoek` dependency vulnerability.
 Read [the appalling comment](https://github.com/sass/node-sass/issues/2252) and cry.

 ## Credits

-Inspired and improved from [this seed project](https://github.com/jdiejim/Seed-project-webpack)
+Inspired and improved from [this seed project](https://github.com/rwieruch/minimal-react-webpack-babel-setup)

 ## License